 August 22.
 I still had 4 days before picking up a replacement for the Citroen C3 in Munich on August 26, and decided to spend 3 days exploring the southern Czech Republic.
 I’d visited Prague, Mělník, and Český Krumlov last summer, and didn’t have a very good impression of Czech Republic.
-Marek had said that the southeastern part of Czech was very pretty, and I was curios.
-I’d been recommended to first visit the UNESCO complex of the Lednice-Valtice Cultural Landscape and Mikulov, then headed east to Písek, Hluboká nad Vltavou, and České Budějovice.
-After spending hours cleaning up my things and organizing for the car trip on August 26 (I’d found a ride to Munich from Bratislava using BlaBlaCar), and making yet another banana, nectarine, and yogurt smoothie, I finally headed for Lednice about 2:30pm.
+Marek had said that the southeastern part of Czech was very pretty, and I was curious.
+I’d been recommended the UNESCO complex of the Lednice-Valtice Cultural Landscape and Mikulov, as well as Písek, Hluboká nad Vltavou, and České Budějovice.
+After spending hours cleaning up my things and organizing for the car trip on August 26 (I’d found a ride to Munich from Bratislava using BlaBlaCar), and making yet another banana, nectarine, and yogurt smoothie, I headed for Lednice at 2:30pm.
 I hit some work traffic on the way out of Bratislava.
 It seemed that people left work early to get a jump start.
 I arrived at Lednice around 4pm, parked, and found my way to the palace complex.
 Unfortunately, the last tour had just started, and they were adamant not to let anyone join late.
 Disappointed, I walked around the enormous and extensively managed grounds.
 In 1996 Lednice was inscribed on the UNESCO World Heritage List (together with the twin manor of Valtice) as “an exceptional example of the designed landscape that evolved in the Enlightenment and afterwards under the care of a single family.”
 The Lednice-Valtice Cultural Landscape is 109 square miles.
 It is adjacent to the Pálava Landscape Protected Area (Pálava Biosphere Reserve), a WHS registered by UNESCO several years before.
 The close proximity of two cultural landscapes protected by UNESCO is unique.

 Since Lednice/Eisgrub first passed into the hands of the House of Liechtenstein in the mid-13th century, its fortunes were tied to those of the noble family.
 The palace of Lednice began its life as a Renaissance villa; in the 17th century it became a summer residence of the ruling Princes of Liechtenstein.
 The estate house – designed and refurbished by baroque architects Johann Bernhard Fischer von Erlach, Domenico Martinelli, and Anton Johan Ospel – proclaimed rural luxury on the grandest scale.
 In 1846–58 it was extensively rebuilt in a Neo-Gothic style under the supervision of Georg Wingelmüller.
 The surrounding park is laid out in an English garden style and contains a range of Romantic follies by Joseph Hardtmuth, including the artificial ruins of a medieval castle on the bank of the Thaya/Dyje River (1801) and a 60 meter minaret, reputedly the tallest outside the Muslim world at the time of its construction (1797–1804).